Stelzi79/dotversions/README.md

 # dotversions
-small program for managing versions of stuff and things
+Small shell utility for managing versions of stuff and things